Key Takeaways

 Teacher Pay & Per Student Spending

-NEA’s Rankings and Estimates report provides a wide array of public K-12 education statistics and includes the average teacher salary by state and nationally.
+NEA’s Rankings and Estimates report provides a wide array of K-12 education finance statistics, including national and state average teacher salaries.

 Download the Report (pdf)